 - Adam Sutton Crime Prevention Research Award, 2013, Australian and New Zealand Society of Criminology

-- Best Health and Safety Initiative, Smoke-less Campus, with Jing Sun and Project Management Team, 2009, Griffith University
+- Best Health and Safety Initiative, Smoke-less Campus, 2009, Griffith University, with Jing Sun & Project Management Team

 - Award for Excellence, Policing: An International Journal of Police Strategies and Management, Highly Commended, 2007, Emerald Literati Network

-- Award for Excellence, with Rick Sarre, for The Law of Private Security in Australia, 2006, Australian Security Industry Association Ltd (ASIAL)
+- Award for Excellence, for The Law of Private Security in Australia, 2006, Australian Security Industry Association Ltd (ASIAL), with Rick Sarre,

-- Faculty of Arts Teaching and Learning Citation, Online Crime Prevention Interactive Learning Tool, with G Collom, A Groessler, K Saunders, M Bahramshahi, A Lindsay, R. Draper, E Cadzow, 2006, Griffith University
+- Faculty of Arts Teaching and Learning Citation, Online Crime Prevention Interactive Learning Tool, 2006, Griffith University, with G Collom, A Groessler, K Saunders, M Bahramshahi, A Lindsay, R. Draper, E Cadzow

-- Excellence in Policing Award, Most Significant Contribution to Advancing the Status of Women in Policing; Australasian Council of Women and Policing, 2002
+- Excellence in Policing Award, Most Significant Contribution to Advancing the Status of Women in Policing, 2002, Australasian Council of Women & Policing

-- Anne Hawke Prize for Research, with Rick Sarre, 2001, University of South Australia
+- Anne Hawke Prize for Research, 2001, University of South Australia, with Rick Sarre

 Potential research projects for HDR and Honours students

 - security industry regulation